 John McCain has brain tumor, hospital says

-Arizona Sen. John McCain was diagnosed with a brain tumor, the Mayo Clinic Hospital in Phoenix announced on Wednesday.
+Sen. John McCain was diagnosed with a brain tumor following an earlier craniotomy to remove a blood clot from above his left eye, the Mayo Clinic Hospital in Phoenix said on Wednesday.

+The hospital's examination of the tissue revealed that a primary brain tumor, know as a glioblastoma, was associated with the blood clot.

+McCain and his family are reviewing further treatment options, which may include a combination of chemotherapy and radiation.

 "Further consultations with Senator McCain's Mayo Clinic care team will indicate when he will return to the United States Senate," his office said in a statement.

-The announcement follows a procedure that McCain, 80, had on July 14 in which a blood clot was removed from above his left eye.
+The announcement follows a procedure that McCain, 80, had on July 14.

-"Subsequent tissue pathology revealed that a primary brain tumor known as a glioblastoma was associated with the blood clot," the hospital said.

 MCCONNELL DELAYS ACTION ON HEALTH CARE AFTER MCCAIN SURGERY